Jūrmala: Names and administrative history

 During World War II, Jūrmala lost its autonomy, and by 1946, it was a district of Riga.
 In 1949, this district was enlarged to include Priedaine.
 Finally, in 1959, the district of Jūrmala was removed from the city of Riga and merged with the health resorts Sloka and Ķemeri to establish Jūrmalas pilsēta (City of Jūrmala).
 In publications dating from the Soviet period, the city name was occasionally spelled in English as "Yurmala", a back-transliteration from Russian Юрмала.

-As a result of the administrative territorial reform of Latvia in 2009, Jūrmala became one of the republican cities of Latvia (Republikas pilsētas), and is currently (2011) the fifth largest by population.
-The republican cities were replaced with state cities (Valstspilsētas) after the 2021 administrative reform.
+As a result of the administrative territorial reform of Latvia in 2009, Jūrmala became one of the republican cities of Latvia (republikas pilsētas), and is currently (2011) the fifth largest by population.
+The republican cities were replaced with state cities (valstspilsētas) after the 2021 administrative reform, with Jūrmala becoming the Jūrmala State City (Jūrmalas valstspilsēta).